jiach/MetaDiff/README.md

 NB: As of right now, MetaDiff has yet to implement FDR adjustments of the P-values generated from the script.
 You need to do it manually in your favorite statistical packages.
 In future versions, this function will be incorporated into the MetaDiff package.

+## Author
+The author of this package is Cheng Jia, a Ph.D. candidate advised by Dr. Mingyao Li in the Department of Biostatistics and Epidemiology at University of Pennsylvania.
+Any questions with regards to the functions of this package should be directed to Cheng Jia.
+The E-mail of the author is: jiacheng AT mail.med.upenn.edu.

 ## License

 Copyright (c) <2015> <Cheng Jia>